 Following a survey conducted in 2016, the government have decided to put more support behind apprenticeships with the aim to invest £2.5 billion by 2020.
 They are also changing the way apprenticeships are funded, allowing employers to be more flexible with when and where money is spent to benefit you.
-The strategy will be put into place from May 2017, meaning many more apprenticeship opportunities may soon open up to you.
+The strategy will be put into place from May 2017, meaning many more apprenticeship opportunities may soon open up to you with things like government-backed apprenticeships.

 Any companies that have a pay bill of over £3 million will pay an apprenticeship levy and this payment will allow for the government’s ambitious apprenticeship vision.
 The majority of companies will not be eligible for the levy and will benefit greatly from the new apprenticeship funding.